nodecross/nodex-docs/source/unid_edge/index.md

 ### Logging

-The logging data is buffered with EMERG/ALERT/CRIT/ERR/WARNING/NOTICE/DEBUG log level tags and FROM/TO/MESSAGE data format and will be sent to UNiD HUB.
+The logging data is buffered with EMERG/ALERT/CRIT/ERR/WARNING/NOTICE/DEBUG log level tags and FROM/TO/MESSAGE data format and will be sent to NodeX HUB.
 All logging data is digitally signed, encrypted (AES-GCM) in the RoT secure storage.
-If the network of the device is temporarily interrupted, the logging data will be buffered with the maximum value of the pre-configured capacity, and the cached logging data will be sent to UNiD HUB when the network is reopened.
-UNiD HUB verifies and decrypts the logging data and stores it in the server.
+If the network of the device is temporarily interrupted, the logging data will be buffered with the maximum value of the pre-configured capacity, and the cached logging data will be sent to NodeX HUB when the network is reopened.
+NodeX HUB verifies and decrypts the logging data and stores it in the server.
 Basically, the logging data is stored in the server for 2 years, but the storage period depends on the service plan users subscribe to.
-Users can access the logging data via UNiD HUB API.
+Users can access the logging data via NodeX HUB API.
 In the initial configuration, only the admin user can access the logging data.
-Admin users can change the access control of UNiD HUB.
+Admin users can change the access control of NodeX HUB.
 All the logging data can be searched by the logging tags.

 ### RoT Extension

 Middleware for storing security configurations or secret keys and for accessing RoT functions may sometimes be configured independently.
-In order to allow UNiD EDGE to run in more environments and to serve as a security solution for a variety of use cases, we provide the ability to replace some of the functions built into UNiD EDGE with your own.
-Developers do not need to recompile the entire UNiD EDGE.
-All they need to do is implement the methods according to a simple API specification and create a shared library that can be loaded by UNiD EDGE.
+In order to allow NodeX EDGE to run in more environments and to serve as a security solution for a variety of use cases, we provide the ability to replace some of the functions built into NodeX EDGE with your own.
+Developers do not need to recompile the entire NodeX EDGE.
+All they need to do is implement the methods according to a simple API specification and create a shared library that can be loaded by NodeX EDGE.

 ### DID Configuration File